Poland not ruling out counter bid for Tarnow

-WARSAW, June 13 The Polish treasury said on Wednesday a counter bid for Azoty Tarnow could be in the works, as the ministry and company try to fend off Russian rival Acron's takeover bid for Poland's No.1 chemical maker.
+WARSAW The Polish treasury said on Wednesday a counter bid for Azoty Tarnow ATTP.WA could be in the works, as the ministry and company try to fend off Russian rival Acron's (AKRN.MM) takeover bid for Poland's No.1 chemical maker.

 "I wouldn't rule out a counter bid for Tarnow in the nearest time," deputy treasury minister Rafal Baniak said.
 "There is also interest in Ciech and Pulawy, but I don't want to talk about details."

-The ministry has said it wants to sell stakes in its three chemical makers Tarnow, Pulawy and Ciech, but shunned the last month's 1.5-billion-zloty ($431 mln) bid to seize control in Tarnow.
+The ministry has said it wants to sell stakes in its three chemical makers Tarnow, Pulawy PULW.WA and Ciech CECH.WA, but shunned the last month's 1.5-billion-zloty ($431 mln) bid to seize control in Tarnow.

 Earlier this month, sources told Reuters that the treasury was seeking an alternative bidder to avoid selling its top chemicals group to a Russian rival.